CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 ## Results ##

+**1. Scan Test**

 ![](https://i.imgur.com/EHjIGAA.jpg)

 ## Performance ##

 # 5. Why is my GPU Approach so slow? (extra credits)#

+The result of Naive scanning is indeed far slower than

 ## Results ##